Frequently Asked Questions

 The Arizona Board of Regents provides a Qualified Tuition Reduction (QTR) and Educational Assistance Program (EAP) that enables eligible active and officially retired employees, their spouses, and dependent children to enroll in courses of study at reduced tuition rates.
 You can read more about QTR on the University of Arizona Educational Benefits page.

-Each student will work with his or her adviser to secure a summer practicum.
-We have agreements with several organizations who will have openings for students who meet their requirements.
+Students work with their advisers to secure a summer practicum.
+We have connections with several organizations who will have openings for students who meet their requirements.
 Many students try to find a practicum that matches the type of organization they eventually hope to work with.

-The program fee goes toward funding professional development opportunities and activities for students (conference attendance, guest speakers); support for student summer field practicum experiences; membership in the Global MDP network; dedicated administrative support and advising for students; and financial support for students in the form of need and merit-based scholarships.
+The program fee goes toward funding professional development opportunities and activities for students (e.g., guest speakers); support for student summer field practicum experiences; membership in development-related organizations; dedicated administrative support and advising for students; and financial support for students in the form of need and merit-based scholarships.

 It is highly recommended that you have taken a basic statistics course.
 If you have not, you should consider taking an introductory statistics course (at the undergraduate level) before starting the program.
 This can be done through your current university, through a community college or through an online course.
 You will take classes that assume you have this background.

-The program requires 48 units over 2 years.
-Students take between 3-5 classes per semester.
+The program requires 47 units over 2 years.
+Students generally take between 3-5 classes per semester.

 Beyond core courses, students may enroll in electives.
 It is recommended to take elective units across the areas of Natural Resources, Global Health, Social Sciences, and Management so as to maintain a balance of the program areas.
-Electives are taken with the permission of your adviser but generally can be any course you qualify to take (e.g., for which you meet any pre-requisites) and will further skills necessary for your chosen specialty.
+Electives are taken with the permission of your adviser but generally can be any graduate-level course (i.e., 500-level and above) you qualify to take (e.g., for which you meet any pre-requisites) and will further skills necessary for your chosen specialty.

 No, although some elective courses may be offered online.
 Most classes, however, will be in-person.

-We do not offer them.
-However, some students are able to arrange their own.
-Most of these are on a semester to semester basis, and so there is not a guarantee that if you were able to secure one for the first semester, you would have it for the entire year.
-You can contact faculty through the School of Geography and Development.
+We do not offer them directly through the MDP Program.
+However, many students are able to arrange their own, and the Program assists with identifying such opportunities.
+Most of these are on a semester-to- semester basis, and so there is not a guarantee that if you were able to secure one for the first semester, you would have it for the entire year.
+You can contact faculty through the School of Geography, Development, and Environment (SGDE).
+TA or RA positions can also be held in programs outside SGDE.

 Benefits and Career